josiahsams/tpcds-setup/README.md

   # Install the TPC-DS Dependencies
   install_tpcdep.sh
   ```

+  Note: install_tpcdep.sh will take care of the following

+  - Download spark-sql-perf
+  - Download and install tpcds-kit
+  - Download and config apache-jmeter-2.13

 2. Install `mysql` and make `mysql` to manage the HIVE metastore instead the default `derby` so that multiple connections can be made access the HIVE Database parallelly.